Kano analysis techniques made simple

 These scales are designed to correlate with potential satisfaction if the feature were included.
 So "Disliking" the absence of the feature suggests the participant would be satisfied if it did exist.

-Next, all functional and dysfunctional responses are averaged together to give a single pair.
+Next, all functional and dysfunctional responses are averaged together which results in a pair of numbers (one for functional, one for dysfunctional).
 This pair represents the aggregate total of all the different opinons of the participants.

 The pairs for all features are plotted onto a grid, with the different areas of the grid mapped out to Kano categories.